Raynos/fishcake/README.md

  - Unit tests
  - Integration tests

+## The layers

+### Business layer

+There is a "business" layer that would normally be called
+    the "model" layer in loose MVC terminology.

+This is why you put the business / application logic of your
+    application, any logic that is not generic to anything else but specific to your application.

+### Endpoints layer

+There is an "endpoints" layer that would normally be called
+    the "controller" layer in loose MVC terminology.

 ## Folder structure

  - `README.md` -- top level documentation of your service
  - `udeploy/` -- put your udeploy config & scripts here

  - `server/` -- contains base server.
 Contains stateful clients
     - `server.js` -- the entry point to your process.
 Keep this